Laurenx618/Data-Science-S23/challenges/c09-income-assignment.md

     with the increase of population.
 - What does this *overall* trend tell you about the relative ease of studying small vs large counties?
-  - It’s easier to study the smaller counties because they tend to have a smaller standard error.
+  - It’s easier to study the larger counties because they tend to have a smaller standard error.

 # Going Further